CausalInference/pygformula/docs/source/Specifications/Deterministic knowledge.rst

     * - Arguments
       - Description
     * - yrestrictions
-      - (Optional) A list with lists, for each inner list, its first entry is a dictionary whose key is the conditions which should be True when the outcome is modeled, the second entry is the value that is set to the outcome during simulation when the conditions in the first entry are not True.
+      - (Optional) List of lists.
+For each inner list, its first entry is a dictionary whose key is the conditions which should be True when the outcome is modeled, the second entry is the value that is set to the outcome during simulation when the conditions in the first entry are not True.